 Instead, you want to start with WordPress.org, which means you can use the WordPress framework with any hosting provider.
 All major hosts make this very easy and will install WordPress for you.
 I always recommend Siteground for my preferred WordPress host, and be sure to read my post on choosing a hosting provider for more information.
 As long as you are installing WordPress from your hosting provider you will be good to go and can choose any theme or plugins you want to use with your new site.

 WordPress, Themes, and Plugins, Oh My!

 All this talk of WordPress, themes and plugins might be a little confusing, so I’ll break it down with a car analogy.
 Think of the WordPress software itself as a car’s engine: this is what makes the car (or website) run and function.
 Around the engine you have the car body: this is the theme in WordPress.
-The theme gives the color, fonts and styles to your website.
-Finally, you have the various car options like leather vs cloth seats, bluetooth, etc. These are the functionalities provided by the plugins, and unlike a car you can easily swap these in and out on a WordPress website!
-There are more details to each of these, but thinking of WordPress as a car engine, the theme as the car body, and the plugins as the car options gives you a working high level overview.
+The theme gives the colour, fonts and styles to your website.
+Finally, you have various car options like leather vs cloth seats, Bluetooth, etc. These are the functionalities provided by the plugins, and unlike a car you can easily swap these in and out on a WordPress website!
+There are more details to each of these, but thinking of WordPress as a car engine, the theme as the car body, and the plugins as the car options give you a working high-level overview.

 What To Look For In A WordPress Theme

 Now that you understand what a WordPress theme is, the next decision is picking a good theme and installing it.
 After you have installed WordPress on your website through your host, you will login at yourwebsite.com/wp-admin with the username and password you choose during the WordPress installation.
 By default, WordPress will install a very basic free theme called Twenty Nineteen.
 In car analogy terms, these free themes are bicycles: they will get you from point A to point B, but they are not flashy.
 For our website, we want a Ferrari and not a bicycle so let’s look at some good theme options!